Aberdeenshire (UK Parliament constituency): Elections in the 1840s

 Gordon was appointed a Lord Commissioner of the Admiralty, requiring a by-election.

 Elections in the 1850s

 Gordon resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.

 Elections in the 1860s

-Hamilton-Gordon succeeded as 5th Earl of Aberdeen, causing a by-election.
+Hamilton-Gordon succeeded as 5th Earl of Aberdeen, and had thus become ineligible to sit in the House of Commons.
+The ensuing by-election was won by the Conservative candidate, William Leslie.

 Leslie resigned, causing a by-election.